schematics/schematics/README.md

 Aside from being a cheeky excuse to make people say things that sound sorta dirty, DictShield is a database-agnostic modeling system.
-It provides a way to model, validate and reshape data easily without insisting on any particular database.
+It provides a way to model, validate and reshape data easily.
+All without requiring any particular database.

+A blog model might look like this:

+    from dictshield.document import Document
+    from dictshield.fields import StringField

+    class BlogPost(Document):
+        title = StringField(max_length=40)
+        body = StringField(max_length=4096)

 DictShield objects serialize to JSON by default.
-Store them in a Memcached, MongoDB, Riak, whatever you need.
+Store them in Memcached, MongoDB, Riak, whatever you need.

+Say we have some data coming in from an iPhone:

+    json_data = request.post.get('data')
+    data = json.loads(json_data)

-Validating data looks like this: `Model(**data).validate()`.
+Validating the data then looks like this: `Model(**data).validate()`.

+Maybe we need to load some data from a database and send it to a user quickly.
-Converting to JSON looks like this: `instance.to_json()`.
+That code might look like this:

+    data = database.load_data()
+    scrubbed = Model.make_json_publicsafe(data)
+    send_to_user(scrubbed)

 Easy.

-## Installing

-DictShield is in [pypi](http://pypi.python.org) so you can use `easy_install` or `pip`.

-    pip install dictshield

-## The Design
+# The Design

-DictShield specifically aims to provides helpers for a few types of common needs for server-side API designers.
+DictShield aims to provides helpers for a few types of common needs for modeling.
+It has been useful on the server-side so far, but I believe it could also serve for building an RPC.

 1. Transform some string of input into a Python dictionary.